PAY RANGE: N28****

-- The employee must be responsible for coordinating all provider HIV/AIDS programs and services.
+The employee must be responsible for coordinating all provider HIV programs and services.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-- Serves in a liaison capacity with officials of federal agencies such as the Center for Disease Control and Human Resources Services Administration and other state and City departments; coordinates the services and activities of AACO with community, advocacy, social service, health care and criminal justice agencies; serves as a member of City-wide advisory councils, consortiums and tasks forces which impact on HIV/AIDS programs and services; attends meetings to inform participants of AACO and Health Department goals and objectives related to HIV disease.
+Serves in a liaison capacity with officials of federal agencies such as the Centers for Disease Control and Health Resources and Services Administration and other state and City departments; coordinates the services and activities of AACO with community, advocacy, social service, health care and criminal justice agencies; serves as a member of City-wide advisory councils, consortiums and tasks forces which impact on HIV programs and services; attends meetings to inform participants of AACO and Health Department goals and objectives related to HIV disease.